Lukas-Novak/psychtoolbox/README.md

 # psychtoolbox

-## Tools for psychological research
+## Tools for psychological research and psychometrics

 The examples can be found on the personal website of [Lukas Novak](https://lukasnovak.online/)